nopClip/NHLStreamable/README.md

 - Select a subreddit, and post a clip with a title of your choosing using PRAW
 - Download clips using youtube-dl
 - Merge clips using ffmpeg to create "highlight packs"
+- When you upload a clip to Streamable, it saves it into a sorted file structure